25 April 2025

 “At the heart of this learning network is a shared goal to ensure equity is woven through everything we do, partnering with residents who are at risk of hypertension, as they become active participants in their health and in their care.

-“Bedfordshire, Luton and Milton Keynes Integrated Care Board shares our belief that a community-driven approach could prevent more than 100 heart attacks and strokes every year for the next three years: a game-changer for families and communities alike.
-Furthermore, communities and their supporting teams will gain transferable improvement skills they will be able to apply to any other challenges into the future.”
+“Bedfordshire, Luton and Milton Keynes Integrated Care Board shares our belief that a community-driven approach could prevent heart attacks and strokes every year for the next three years—a game-changer for families and communities alike.
+Furthermore, communities and their supporting teams will gain (reusable) improvement skills they will be able to apply to any other challenges into the future”

 Attendees shared stories, ideas and experiences, shining a light on the unique challenges their communities face when it comes to accessing healthcare.
 From cultural stigmas to practical barriers like language and lack of trust in the system, no stone was left unturned.